Installation¶

 Virtual Environments¶

 Virtual environments create isolated environments for your projects.
-This helps to keep your system clean, work with different versions of packages and different version of python.
+This helps to keep your system clean, work with different versions of packages and different version of Python.
 While it is not required, we recommend the use of such virtual environments.
 To get you started, we recommend this guide or this primer.

 In short you can create a virtual environment env